pjvds/born2code.net/_drafts/use-wercker-to-publish-jekyll.md

 ## Assumptions

-* You have [created a account](https://app.wercker.com/users/new/) at wercker.
+* You have [created a free account](https://app.wercker.com/users/new/) at wercker.
 * You have the code of your jekyll site hosted at [Github](http://github.com) or [Bitbucket](http://bitbucket.com).
 * You have cloned a repository that contains a [jekyll](http://jekyllrb.com) site locally.
 * You have an [Amazon S3 bucket](http://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html) that hosts your website.

 ## Add your application to wercker

-The first step is to add your application to wercker.
+First add your application to wercker.
 [Sign in](http://app.wercker.com/) at wercker and click the big blue `add an application` button.

 ![image]({{ 'simplify-your-jekyll-publishing-process-with-wercker/welcome-to-wercker.png' | asset_url }})